clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 * Summer Academy to Inspire Learning, 2020
   * Presented with two Ph.D. students about the general topic of mindfulness for a summer camp dedicated to inspiring high school students in Oregon to engage with a variety of scientific fields
 * Get Explicit 101
-  * Designed and implemented a presentation to give to incoming students to the University of Oregon.
-Presentation was aimed to replace a prevention play surrounding the topic of sexual violence prevention and healthy relationships.
+  * Designed and implemented a presentation to give to incoming students at the University of Oregon.
+The presentation aimed to replace a prevention play surrounding the topic of sexual violence prevention and healthy relationships.

 ## **_PROFESSIONAL ORGANIZATION MEMBERSHIPS_**: